anilkumarannam/technical_paper/README.md

     }
 }
 ```
-Now in AreaCalculator class, you can replace the call to the area method with calculate and also check if the object is an instance of the ManageShapeInterface and not the ShapeInterface.
+Now in AreaCalculator class, you can replace the call to the area method with calculating and also check if the object is an instance of the ManageShapeInterface and not the ShapeInterface.

 That satisfies the interface segregation principle.

 ### Dependency Inversion Principle
-Dependency inversion principle states that, entities must depend on abstractions, not on concretions.
-It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.
+The dependency inversion principle states that entities must depend on abstractions, not on concretions.
+It states that the high-level module must not depend on the low-level module, but should depend on abstractions.

 This principle allows for decoupling.